 3. On the Manage Views page, click New View.

-4. On the New View page, in the Name and Type section in the View Type list, click Project Analysis Project Selection.
+4. On the New View page in the Name and Type section in the View Type list, click Project Analysis Project Selection.

 5. In the Name box, enter a name for the new view.